simonnickel/snap-template-shared/README.md

 # SnapTemplate

-Contains shared code and Demo Xcode project to setup and use SNAP in an App.
+Contains shared code and Demo Xcode project to setup and use SNAP in an iOS App.

 [![Documentation][documentation badge]][documentation]